opensearch-project/project-website/_posts/2025-05-09-query-insights-live-queries.md

 ### Customizing your view using query parameters

 You can tailor the Live Queries API response using the following optional parameters:
-- `verbose` -- Includes detailed query information, such as the query source.
+- `verbose`: Includes detailed query information, such as the query source.
-- `nodeId` -- Filters results by a comma-separated list of node IDs.
+- `nodeId`: Filters results by a comma-separated list of node IDs.
-- `sort` -- Sorts results by a specific metric, such as latency, CPU usage, or memory usage.
+- `sort`: Sorts results by a specific metric, such as latency, CPU usage, or memory usage.
-- `size` -- Limits the number of query records returned.
+- `size`: Limits the number of query records returned.

 ### Example: Finding CPU-intensive live queries